 NRSRO.
 A "Nationally Recognized Statistical Rating Organization."
 A designated rating organization that the SEC has deemed a strong national presence in the U.S. NRSROs provide credit ratings on corporate and bank debt issues.
 Only ratings of a NRSRO may be used for the regulatory purposes of rating.
-Includes Moody's, Standard & Poor's, Fitch and Duff & Phelps.
+Includes Moody's, S&P, Fitch and Duff & Phelps.